turtle-masters/p7-prototype/README.md

 Watch the [video](https://youtu.be/aGKtCIhe5OU)!

-In this paper, we describe an interactive embodied learning- based simulation in Virtual Reality that was designed to dis- seminate the Intangible Cultural Heritage behind “Umqom- bothi”, a traditional South African beer, through teaching the beer-making and chemistry behind it.
+In this paper, we describe an interactive embodied learningbased simulation in Virtual Reality that was designed to disseminate the Intangible Cultural Heritage behind “Umqombothi”, a traditional South African beer, through teaching the beer-making and chemistry behind it.
 The simulation was designed in collaboration with South African researchers from the University of Johannesburg.
-The simulation in- cludes an authentic beer-making environment based on a South African township and an abstract chemistry environ- ment called the “microverse”.
+The simulation includes an authentic beer-making environment based on a
+South African township and an abstract chemistry environment called the “microverse”.
 The simulation had a built in logging system for triangulation of data, and was evaluated in an explorative manner using grounded theory methods for analysing the participant data.
-The paper serves to pro- pose a model for a VR simulation for safeguarding ICH.
+The paper serves to propose a model for a VR simulation for safeguarding ICH.
 The simulation proved insufficient for teaching the processes in detail.
-Because of this, we present suggestions to improve the simulation which are based on the data: improving the balance between visual and audio aids, explaining the chem- istry more thoroughly and using more animated elements, all of which are grounded in our data.
+Because of this, we present suggestions to improve the simulation which are based on the data: improving the balance between visual and audio aids, explaining the chemistry more thoroughly and using more animated elements, all of which are grounded in our data.

 # Guide